Back to articles

 Solid Medium

-It contain agar at a concentration of 1.5-2.0% or some other primarily inert solidifying agent.
+It contains agar at a concentration of 1.5-2.0% or some other primarily inert solidifying agent.
 Solid medium has a physical structure and allows bacteria to grow in physically informative or useful ways (e.g., as colonies or in streaks).
 MacConkey agar, chocolate agar, nutrient agar, blood agar, etc., are some examples of solid culture media.

 Uses of solid culture media